RapidField/solid-instruments/doc/namespaces/RapidField.SolidInstruments.Mathematics.Data.md

 ### Getting Started

-Solid Instruments is available via NuGet.
-The following commands, executed via the .NET Core CLI or the Package Manager Console, will download and install the library and all of its dependencies.
+This library is available via NuGet.
+Use one of the commands below to download and install the library and all of its dependencies.

-###### .NET Core CLI
+###### .NET CLI

 ```shell
 dotnet add package RapidField.SolidInstruments.Mathematics